 In this paper, I shall deal with quasi-(proper) names, that is expressions like ‘Mum’, ‘Dad’, ‘Grandpa’, ‘Grandma’ in English or ‘Papà’, ‘Mamma’, ‘Nonna’, ‘Nonno’ in Italian.
 I shall use examples both from English and Italian, given that in both languages quasi-names can be used in argument and non-argument positions (vocatives) and they are functionally different from names, in so far as they are indexical, from pronominals, nicknames and other categories.
 Most importantly, both in English and in Italian, they are directly referential and their conceptual dimension has become inert.

 The first to use the term ‘quasi(-proper) names’ was Giusti (2015), who correctly says that these terms are directly referential and that they are not to be assimilated to descriptions.
 It must be interesting to explain why this should be the case and the answer to this question cannot but be complex and articulated.
 These expressions are often in the vocative case, as when one is calling someone else, and lack the definite article, perhaps an indication that they are not definite descriptions, but quasi-names.
 Like names, they are directly referring expressions, even if, unlike names, they are indexical, as their interpretation is normally connected with the interpretation of ‘I’ (that is to say the speaker).
 Even if they contain conceptual materials, these are inert from a referential point of view, functioning like appositives, and they do not mediate the referent (there is no route from the quasi-name and its conceptual materials to the referent).
 Quasi-names can be used for calling someone (a relative, in fact) or for predicating something of the referent.
 Alternatively, they can be used in a predicative way, as when one says ‘This is my mum’.
 Like proper names, they can be used for calling (in which case a speech act is made and often a multiple speech act is made as when one calls someone to scold her).
 This paper has a section on names and the speech act of calling someone.
 Needless to say, if a quasi-name can be used instead of a name, it too can be involved in the speech act of calling that must be kept distinct from the speech act of asserting.
 Names, as Jeshion (2009) says, are used in order to fix a referent and to stress a discourse continuity when speakers talk about the same referent, implying that there is identity between the individuals talked about (on different occasions).
-Pronominals and indexicals do not stress continuity in discourse (if they do so, they do pragmatically, through preferential interpretations for anaphors (Huang 2000) and identity among individuals talked about.
+Pronominals and indexicals do not stress continuity in discourse (if they do so, they do pragmatically, through preferential interpretations for anaphors (Huang 2000)) and identity among individuals talked about.
 But quasi-names are indexical, so there might be a problem for Jeshion’s considerations (inherited from Strawson 1974).
 However, an indexical can stress continuity and identity if the context is kept the same.
 Since the quasi-name is indexed to the speaker and the speaker is presumably kept constant when the word ‘I’ is used again by the same person, this allows continuity in discourse and identity between the referents.